antontsv/flash-cards-container/README.md

 If you want to try it out in VM you can use `vagrant up`

-Vagrant provision includes:
+Vagrant provision has the following steps:
-* Docker installation inside the VM
+* Docker installation
-* Building a container inside the VM
+* Building a container
-* Run container inside the VM
+* Run the resulting container

-If all provision step finish correctly you will see the following message in the end:
+If all provision steps finish correctly you will see the following message in the end:
 ```
 🚀  open http://10.100.100.111 in your browser 😎
 ```

-You can expose container once in the VM:
+You can see a container once in the VM:
 ```sh
 vagrant ssh
 sudo docker ps